Axel Toupane: Paris Basketball (2022–2023)

 On January 6, 2022, Toupane marked his return to France, signing with Paris Basketball of the LNB Pro A until the end of the 2023–2024 season.

 Metropolitans 92 (2023–2024)

 On August 9, 2023, he signed with Metropolitans 92 of the French LNB Pro A.

 On August 29, 2024, he signed with Diablos Rojos del México of the Liga Nacional de Baloncesto Profesional, he didn't play any games for the team.

 Homenetmen Beirut (2025)

 On January 31, 2025, Toupane signed with the Homenetmen Beirut of the Lebanese Basketball League.

 Taoyuan Taiwan Beer Leopards (2025)

 On March 22, 2025, Toupane signed with the Taoyuan Taiwan Beer Leopards of the Taiwan Professional Basketball League (TPBL).
 On August 12, the Taoyuan Taiwan Beer Leopards announced that Toupane left the team.

-FC Porto (2025–present)
+FC Porto (2025–2026)

 On August 20, 2025, Toupane signed with FC Porto of the Liga Portuguesa de Basquetebol (LPB).

+ASC Ville de Dakar (2026–present)

+On February 27, 2026, Toupane signed with ASC Ville de Dakar of the Nationale 1 Masculin (NM1) and the Basketball Africa League (BAL).